 In fundraising, there are little surprises around every corner.
 No matter how organized and well-planned your team may be, you’re sure to encounter speed bumps along the way.
 It’s important to understand that this is a normal part of the process and not something that needs to be hidden from your supporters.

 In your report, address changes you’ll be making in the future based on new data, supporter feedback, and the lessons learned from the year’s setbacks or hurdles.
-There’s no need to go too in-depth with this data, but it should still be briefly addressed.
+By doing so, you demonstrate your organization’s receptiveness and dedication to internal improvement.
+There’s no need to go too in-depth with this data, but it should still be briefly addressed in your annual report.

 After reading your report, you want donors to ask themselves, “what’s next?”
 Since the end goal of your annual report is to garner continuing support for your cause, make sure you’re guiding readers in the right direction.